Grand Crew: Development

 On January 23, 2020, it was given a pilot order by NBC.
 The pilot was directed by Mo Marable and written by Phil Augusta Jackson who was expected to executive produce along with Dan Goor.
 Production companies involved with the series include Universal Television.
 On January 12, 2021, it was announced that NBC had ordered the series.
 On May 12, 2022, NBC renewed the series for a second season which premiered on March 3, 2023.
+On June 9, 2023, NBC canceled the series after two seasons.

 Casting

 In March 2020, Deadline reported Justin Cunningham had joined the cast as Wyatt Fields, Echo Kellum joined the cast as Noah Koles, and Carl Tart joined the cast as Sherm Jones, then later Nicole Byer joined the cast as Nicky and Aaron Jennings joined the cast as Anthony Holmes.
 On August 17, 2021, Grasie Mercedes has joined the cast as Fay.

 Broadcast

-The series premiered on December 14, 2021, at 8 p.m., with two "sneak episodes" before returning on January 4, 2022 in its regular time slot, 8:30 p.m. on Tuesdays.
+The series premiered on December 14, 2021, at 8 p.m., with two "sneak episodes" before returning on January 4, 2022, in its regular time slot, 8:30 p.m. on Tuesdays.
+The second season premiered on March 3, 2023, in its new night and time slot, 8:30 p.m. on Fridays.
+The series finale aired on April 28, 2023.